Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab1.md

 ## Data fitting and the damping parameter

 It will be clear that the experiments involve such a large degree of damping that using the undamped equations of motion of the pendulum is not very useful beyong a rudimentary estimate of the frequency of its motion.
 In the next step, you will use the linearized equations of motion with damping to fit the experimental data.
 To do this, you must have the correct solution to the 'incorporating damping effects' part of the Theory section.
 This solution is in the form of a function $\theta(t)$ that has several parameters; although some of these parameters can be determined theoretically, in this section we will determine all parameters by a best-fit procedure that is described below.

+### The fitting equation

+When performing a fit to the data, it is necessary to incorporate some additional parameters that are entirely 'experimental', in the sense that they help us reconcile the observed data with the mathematical model that arises from the laws of physics.
+One such simple model could be of the form

+$$\theta(t) A e^{Bt} \cos (Ct -D),$$

+where $B$ and $C$ have some physical meaning, as you found earlier in the theory section; $A$ serves to scale the linear solutions based on the initial condition (recall that, in the linear world, 2x a solution is also a solution), and $D$ serves to move the data around on the horizontal axis so that it starts at the 'top' of the cosine curve.

+Below, you will find a Python script that performs a fit to this equation for a sample dataset that was collected from this apparatus.